Ayahuasec/RaspberryPiOLEDMonitor/README.md

 There will be 8 lines on the screen.
 Description are:

-Line 1: Date and time

-Line 2: Chip temperature

-Line 3: Load average

-Line 4 & Line 5: Network traffic on eth0

-Line 6: Free space of root filesystem

-Line 7: USB disk free space percentage (sda1 & sdb1)
+Line 1: Date and time<br>Line 2: Chip temperature<br>Line 3: Load average<br>Line 4 & Line 5: Network traffic on eth0<br>Line 6: Free space of root filesystem<br>Line 7: USB disk free space percentage (sda1 & sdb1)

 If you don't have USB disk connect to RaspberryPi, you can modify the function or just remove GetSDA1SDB1()